-Recurring deposit allow the leisure or liberty to the investor by nurturing periodical investments at high interest rates.
+Recurring deposit allows the leisure or liberty to the investor by nurturing periodical investments at high-interest rates.
 Punjab National Bank also has lucrative recurring deposit schemes, which can stimulate an investor to consider PNB recurring deposit accounts.

 Who are eligible?

 The recurring deposit scheme is wide open for most people, institutions, trusts, companies, partnership firms, and other similar organizations, which have legal existence.
 Hindu Undivided Families, Trusts and Minors above the age of 10 years, can also access recurring deposit accounts in their nearest PNB branches.
 Further, illiterate and blind people can also create a recurring deposit account at PNB.

 Key features of recurring deposit account at PNB